abpframework/abp/docs/en/Modules/Tenant-Management.md

 This module comes as pre-installed (as NuGet packages) when you [create a new solution](https://abp.io/get-started) with the ABP Framework.
 You can continue to use it via NuGet packages and get updates easily, or you can include its source code into your solution (see `get-source` [CLI](../CLI.md) command) to develop your custom module.

+### The Source Code

+The source code of this module can be accessed [here](https://github.com/abpframework/abp/tree/dev/modules/tenant-management).
+The source code is licensed with [MIT](https://choosealicense.com/licenses/mit/), so you can freely use and customize it.

 ## User Interface

 This module adds "*Administration -> Tenant Management -> Tenants*" menu item to the main menu of the application, which opens the page shown below: